jsiegenthaler/sendmailx/README.md

 See this [useful guide to setting up sendmail on a raspberry pi](https://medium.com/swlh/setting-up-gmail-and-other-email-on-a-raspberry-pi-6f7e3ad3d0e).

 # Config
-The config for sendmailx is done using the options and arguments in the command line. the
+The config for sendmailx is done using the options and arguments in the command line.
+See [Starting sendmailx](#starting-sendmailx) below.
-* auth - auth mode, either totp or none
-* authorisedRecipients - a comma separated list of emails which sendmailx is allowed to send to
-* port - the port number assigned to sendmailx
-* dateFormatString - the seed format string to generate the TOTP
-* pin - a secret PIN code also used to generate the TOTP
-* validityPeriod - the length of time in seconds that the TOTP remians valid

-Full details of the TOTP are descripbed in the Security section of this readme file.

 # Installing sendmailx
 I run sendmailx on my raspberry pi.
 To install the latest version with NPM: